Or “The police did not read me my rights!”

 If the police do not advise you of your Miranda rights, that does not mean that you cannot be arrested or prosecuted.
 Miranda only serves to exclude any statements made by you while in custody and in response to police questioning.

-Contact Minnesota DWI Lawyer F. T. Sessoms:
+So if you have been arrested for a Minnesota DWI, contact Minnesota DWI Lawyer F. T. Sessoms:

 For answers to all of your Minnesota DWI and DUI questions, please call Minnesota DWI Lawyer F. T. Sessoms at (612) 344-1505 today!